practicalli/clojure-cli-config/README.md

 ![Practicalli Clojure deps.edn user wide configuration for Clojure projects](https://raw.githubusercontent.com/practicalli/graphic-design/master/practicalli-clojure-deps.png)

+> MAJOR CHANGES: practicalli/clojure-deps-edn recommends using [Clojure CLI tools](https://clojure.org/guides/getting_started) version 1.10.1.697 or later.
+> Aliases are now qualified keywords, which is recommended in general for using keywords in Clojure.
+> Use the `classic-aliases` tag for the last version of this repository before these changes

 [practicalli/clojure-deps-edn](https://github.com/practicalli/clojure-deps-edn) provides a user wide configuration, `~/.clojure/deps.edn`, for over 30 aliases to support Clojure CLI and tools.deps project development.
 These aliases use meaningful and descriptive names to avoid clashes with project specific aliases, ensuring that the user wide aliases remain available in all projects.

 Aliases with common options are provided for convenience and to minimize the amount of cognitive load required to remember how to use aliases.
 Initial inspiration taken from [seancorfield/dot-clojure](https://github.com/seancorfield/dot-clojure).